 Giovanna Fassetta and Maria Grazia Imperiale (2019) propose that indigenous research should be driven by “questions or problems raised by Indigenous communities”; should “demonstrate full inclusion of Indigenous people at all stages of the research process” and “include an interdisciplinary dimension” to “ensure engagement, knowledge mobilisation and sustainable impact”.
 A similar argument is made by Amartya Sen (2001) who emphasizes that people (for example, from indigenous communities) should be “actively involved … in shaping their own destiny, and not just passive recipients of the fruits of cunning development programs” (p53).
 These arguments were reinforced during the workshop discussions in Brazil.

-“Before we design a project or a proposal, there should be a collaborative effort at the grassroots level and to ask one question: what exactly would you want to portray?
-What would be your voice?”
+“Before we design a project or a proposal, there should be a collaborative effort at the grassroots level and to ask one question … what exactly would you want to portray?”
 Cozier Federick, Minitry of Kalinago Affairs, Dominica

-“The lessons we have learned is really about building truly equitable partnerships, to facilitate co-creation, co-production [and] co ownership of research outputs.
+“The lessons we have learned is really about building truly equitable partnerships, to facilitate co-creation, co-production [and] co-ownership of research outputs.
 To do that, you need to think of research from design to dissemination.
 Because every moment in this cycle is a moment of exclusion otherwise.”
 Stanley Kimaren, Indigenous Livelihoods, Enhancement Partners, Kenya

 My response to these comments and suggestions is that human-centred design follows these principles and practices and therefore should be seriously considered as a method for approaching indigenous research.
-Human-centred design is about co-creation and co-production and has its roots in methods such as rapid rural appraisal (Chambers, 1981) and participatory rural appraisal (Chambers, 1994).
+Human-centred design is about co-creation and co-production and has its roots in methods such as rapid rural appraisal (Chambers, 1981) as well as participatory rural appraisal (Chambers, 1994).
 During my project with Amrita Vishwa Vidyapeetham I saw an example of this approach in action (Sreeni, 2020) where K.R Sreeni from Amrita helped an indigenous community (Sadivaiyal) in the Tamil Nadu state in India produce and sell organic rice (as well as other crops).
 Sreeni’s approach was about enhancing the capacity and capabilities of the villagers so that they could become a ‘Self Reliant Village’ (Amrita SeRVe, 2021).
 At all times, the villagers decided as a group what strategies they wanted to take and were active participants throughout.
 The collaborative work spanned over two years, having started in 2016.
 The work involved fundraising; securing land rights; interdisciplinary collaboration (such as working with Kerala Agricultural University on the development of lost-cost organic fertilizer mixes); developing natural pest control solutions; core farming work; cost analysis; marketing; and selling the crops.
-The result was income stability for the community and a significant improvement in the villagers’ health and wellbeing (Sreeni, 2020).
-During my visits to Sadivaiyal in 2018 I saw first-hand the love and appreciation the villagers had for Sreeni, but what was also evident was the respect and love Sreeni had for the villagers.
-A short video highlighting the project work is available to view (Sadivaiyal, 2020).
+The research programme resulted in income stability for the community and a significant improvement in the villagers’ health and wellbeing (Sreeni, 2020).
+During my visits to Sadivaiyal in 2018 I saw first-hand the love and appreciation that the villagers had for Sreeni, but what was also evident was the respect and love Sreeni had for the villagers.
+A short video highlighting the project work is available to view online (Sadivaiyal, 2020).

-I believe that the approach of human-centred design can help address some of the major issues raised during the workshop in Brazil and the subsequent webinars.
-However, to enable an effective implementation of such an approach there are some key challenges that need to be addressed by universities and funding organisations.
+I believe that human-centred design methodologies can help address some of the major issues raised during the workshop in Brazil and the subsequent webinars.
+However, to enable the effective implementation of such an approach, there are some key challenges that need to be addressed by universities and funding organisations.

 Challenges and Possible Ways Forward